-We calculate our Common Equity Tier 1 (CET1), Tier 1 capital and Total capital ratios in accordance with (i) the Standardized approach and market risk rules set out in the Revised Capital Framework (together, the Standardized Capital Rules) and (ii) the Advanced approach and market risk rules set out in the Revised Capital Framework (together, the Basel III Advanced Rules).
-The lower of each ratio calculated in (i) and (ii) is the ratio against which our compliance with minimum ratio requirements is assessed.
-Each of the ratios calculated in accordance with the Basel III Advanced Rules was lower than that calculated in accordance with the Standardized Capital Rules and therefore the Basel III Advanced ratios were the ratios that applied to us as of both September 2017 and December 2016.
-The capital ratios that apply to us can change in future reporting periods as a result of these regulatory requirements.
+We calculate our Common Equity Tier 1 (CET1), Tier 1 capital and Total capital ratios in accordance with (i) the Standardized approach and market risk rules set out in the Capital Framework (together, the Standardized Capital Rules) and (ii) the Advanced approach and market risk rules set out in the Capital Framework (together, the Basel III Advanced Rules).
+The lower of each risk-based capital ratio calculated in (i) and (ii) is the ratio against which our compliance with minimum risk-based ratio requirements is assessed.
+Each of the risk-based capital ratios calculated in accordance with the Basel III Advanced Rules was lower than that calculated in accordance with the Standardized Capital Rules and therefore the Basel III Advanced ratios were the ratios that applied to us as of both September 2018 and December 2017.
+Under the Capital Framework, the firm is also subject to Tier 1 leverage requirements established by the FRB.
+The Capital Framework also introduced a supplementary leverage ratio (SLR) which became effective January 1, 2018.

-The Standardized CET1, Tier 1 capital and Total capital ratios were 13.3%, 15.3% and 18.1%, respectively, as of September 2017.
-These ratios reflect the applicable transitional provisions.
-For additional information about our Standardized capital ratios with transitional provisions, see "Note 20.
+The Standardized CET1, Tier 1 capital and Total capital ratios were 13.1%, 15.1% and 17.8%, respectively, as of September 2018.
+For additional information about our Standardized capital ratios, see "Note 20.
 Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.

-The Basel III Advanced Rules require an Advanced approach bank holding company to meet a series of qualification requirements on an ongoing basis.
+The Basel III Advanced Rules require an Advanced approach BHC to meet a series of qualification requirements on an ongoing basis.
 They also require notification to supervisors of any change to a model that results in a material change in its RWAs, or of any significant change to its modeling assumptions.
 These qualification requirements address the following areas: the bank's governance processes and systems for maintaining adequate capital commensurate with its risk profile; its internal systems for segmenting exposures and applying risk weights; its quantification of risk parameters used including its model-based estimates of exposures; its operational risk management processes, data management and quantification systems; the data management systems that are designed to support the timely and accurate reporting of risk-based capital requirements; and the control, oversight and validation mechanisms exercised by senior management and by the Board of Directors of Group Inc. (Board).

-The information presented in this document is calculated in accordance with the Revised Capital Framework with RWAs calculated in accordance with the Basel III Advanced Rules, unless otherwise specified.
+The information presented in this document is calculated in accordance with the Capital Framework with RWAs calculated in accordance with the Basel III Advanced Rules, unless otherwise specified.

 Definition of Risk-Weighted Assets.
-As of September 2017.
-RWAs were calculated in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules.
+As of September 2018, RWAs were calculated in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules.

-For additional information about the Revised Capital Framework, including the transitional provisions related to deductions from CET1 and other components of capital, and the requirement to calculate RWAs in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules, see "Note 20.
-Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q. Also see "Regulation" in Part I, Item 1 "Business" in our 2016 Form 10-K for additional information about our regulatory capital requirements.
+For additional information about the Capital Framework and the requirement to calculate RWAs in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules, see "Note 20.
+Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q. Also see "Regulation" in Part I, Item 1 "Business" in our 2017 Form 10-K for additional information about our regulatory capital requirements.